Timeline: Spain's economic crisis

 January 2011: - Spain passes pension reform that will gradually raise the retirement age to 67 from a previous 65.

-June 2011: - Zapatero decides to bring forward national elections to November, before his four-year term was due to expire in March 2012.
+June 2011: - Zapatero decides to bring forward national elections to November, before his four-year time was due to expire in March 2012.
+On the same day, the International Monetary Fund (IMF) warns Spain's economy still faces "considerable risks."

 September 2011: - Parliament passes a constitutional amendment which forces future governments to balance budgets during times of normal economic growth.